-The Trinity Centres Foundation is a new not-for-profit organization for Canada; its aim is to see 100 historic church buildings converted into community hubs to be used as “incubators” or “accelerators” for the charitable and community sectors.
+The Trinity Centres Foundation is a new CANADIAN CHARITY; its aim is to see 100 historic church buildings converted into community hubs to be used as “incubators” or “accelerators” for the charitable and community sectors.

 Our model is to partner with the owners of historic church buildings to provide project development and building management which retains ongoing worship space usage on Sundays.
 Various government and charitable partners are then invited to be part of a new “community hub” concept, attractive to new categories of social impact lending.
 Heritage buildings will first be made safe and usable and later sensitively developed to a modern, world-class standard also suitable for conference, event, concert and wedding activities that will lead to local centres becoming financially self-sustainable.